 Trump, in France, Defends Son, Pulls Lynch Into Russian Meeting Controversy

-(CN) – Speaking with reporters during his first joint press conference with French President Emmanuel Macron, President Donald Trump on Thursday defended his son’s meeting with a Russian claiming to have dirt on Hillary Clinton and sought to deflect blame on former Attorney General Loretta Lynch.
+(CN) – Speaking with reporters during his first joint press conference with French President Emmanuel Macron, President Donald Trump on Thursday defended his son’s meeting with a Russian claiming to have dirt on Hillary Clinton and sought to deflect blame to former Attorney General Loretta Lynch.

 “My son is a wonderful young man,” Trump began in answer to the inevitable question about Donald Trump Jr.’s meeting with a Russian lawyer claiming to have potentially damning information on Hillary Clinton at the height of the 2016 campaign.

-“He took a meeting with a Russian lawyer. it was a short meeting.
+“He took a meeting with a Russian lawyer.
+It was a short meeting.
 It was a meeting that went quickly, very fast,” the president said of the meeting.

 He also went to pains to say the woman involved “was a Russian lawyer, not a Russian government lawyer.”